ranbureand/sitefolio/_projects/sempiternity-2.markdown

 preview_image: 'sempiternity_2_00.jpg'
 preview_color: '#EFD2D2'

-excerpt: 'The site collects witty and/or absurd short stories.'
+description: 'The site collects witty and/or absurd short stories.'
 exordium: 'The site collects witty and/or absurd short stories.'

 published: true